1. Welcome to the PanelWizard

 Create a new electrification project from scratch.

-This name will be used for your project file
+This name will be used for your project file if you save it.

-Open Existing Project
+Open an Existing Project

 Continue working on a previously saved project file.